tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/3/LessonPlan.md

         require(!ended, "auctionEnd has already been called.");
 ```

 * Remember the `ended` variable that we defined at the top of our contract?
-We are going to add a second check inside our bid function that will check that `bool` value to see if the auction has ended.
+We are going to add a second check inside our bid function that will check the `bool` value to see if the auction has ended.

 * Remember that we can use the logical operator `!` or `not` to check if something is not the condition.

-* In this case, we are checking if our `ended` variable, which is set to `false` by default is `not false` or `true`.
+* In this case, we are checking if our `ended` variable, which is set to `false` by default, is `not false` or `true`.

 Add an `if statement` to check if there has been a previous bidder.
-Inside the body of the `if statement`, add the current `highestBidder` to the `pendingReturns` mapping and map the current value of `highestBid` to that bidder's address.
+Inside the body of the `if statement`, add the current `highestBidder` to the `pendingReturns` mapping, and map the current value of `highestBid` to that bidder's address.

 ```solidity
         if (highestBid != 0) {